halledevlin/halledevlin.github.io/GIAH/giah_4-1.md

 My barn is open and spacious inside, so Prince can easily move away from me.
 Giving him another chance, I walk up to him again.
 Again, he leaves.

-Now, I realize, I have some explaining to do.

      If you will only obey me,
          you will have plenty to eat.
      But if you turn away and refuse to listen,